snadi/CodeAnalysisDemos/ReadMe.md

 ## Using JDT for AST Processing

+**NOTE: this currently produces an error on the Docker container (See Issue [#2](https://github.com/snadi/CodeAnalysisDemos/issues/2)).
+Fixes welcome.
+In the meantime, you can run this demo locally by first compiling the project with `mvn clean package assembly:single`**

 We use the Eclipse JDT APIs to process the AST of corresponding code.
 The `MethodInvPrinter` prints out all invocations found in `resources/test-inv.java`.
 The `MethodiInvocationCounter` counts how many times each method is called. `VarDeclCounter` prints out all declarations found in `resources/test.java`.

 ```